What you will learn in this article:

 - Continuous Wire: Durable and resilient coils, but have the least contour, meaning minimal support for the spine.

-- Pocket coils/Marshall coils/Encased coils: Best contour coils (good spine support) and minimize motion transfer, but the type of thin steel springs that are used makes them both expensive and short-lived.
+- Pocket coils/Marshall coils/Encased coils: Best contour coils (good spine support) and minimize motion transfer, but the type of thin steel springs that are used can make them more expensive and short-lived.

 Pros: These mattresses are affordable, widely available, and comfortable to a wide variety of people.
 They tend to be firmer, which is preferred by heavier individuals and some people with back problems.
 Because they lack the foam of other mattresses, they tend to stay cooler, which is great for people who tend to get overheated at night.